NAGphormer: A Tokenized Graph Transformer for Node Classification in Large Graphs: The Proposed NAGphormer

 \section{The Proposed NAGphormer}

-In this section, we present the proposed \name in detail.
-To handle networks at scale, we first introduce a novel neighborhood aggregation module called \pname, then we build \name together with structural encoding and attention-based readout function.
+In this section, we present the proposed \name in details.
+To handle graphs at scale, we first introduce a novel neighborhood aggregation module called \pname, then we build \name together with structural encoding and attention-based readout function.

-Aggregating information from neighboring nodes into a node representation is a crucial strategy in reasonably powerful Graph Neural Network (GNN) architectures.
-It addresses the issue that each node has a variable number of neighbors.
-To inherit the desirable properties, we design \pname considering different hops of the neighborhood information.
+How to aggregate information from adjacent nodes into a node representation is crucial in reasonably powerful Graph Neural Network (GNN) architectures.
+To inherit the desirable properties, we design \pname considering the neighborhood information of different hops.